minyandafna/minyandafna.github.io/_includes/holidays5779.md

 ## High Holidays 2018/5779
 {: .featurette-heading}

-Minyan Dafna will be holding spirited and songful Yamim Noraim (High Holidays) services in Berkeley for its third year.
-Join us for traditional-egalitarian davening, lead by community members.
+Minyan Dafna will be holding spirited and songful Yamim Noraim (High Holidays) services in Berkeley for its fourth year.
+Join us for traditional-egalitarian davening, led by community members.

 Services are free, but a [donation](https://donorbox.org/minyan-dafna-high-holidays-2018) of $18 per day or $36 for both Rosh Hashana and Yom Kippur will help us defray the costs of space rental.